RaduLupan/terraform-samples-aws/README.md

 ## Quick start

-If you haven't read the **Terraform Up & Running** book, you can still run the code of copurse.
+If you haven't read the **Terraform Up & Running** book, you can still run the code, of course.
 Make sure you consult the README in each folder for instructions.

 ## Resources
 [Terraform Up and Running Code](https://github.com/brikis98/terraform-up-and-running-code)